EvolanGIT/YBDportfolio/README.md

 ## Description

 - This site served as my first project building a website from the ground up.
-I tried to apply as many concepts as possible withing the given time also keeping a homogeneus style and easy read.
+I tried to apply as many concepts as possible within the given time also keeping a homogeneus style and easy read.

 - It will also serve as a hub for future projects and a lab of sorts to experiment with new concepts.